hadily/bezbez-app/README.md

-Setting the server up

- First you need to set your virtual enviroment so the dependecies of this project and versions are isolated.
-$ cd server
-$ pip install virtualenv
-$ virtualenv venv
-$ source venv/Scripts/activate   // to activate you virtual enviroments
+Here's a breakdown of the steps  to set the server:

+1. **Setting up the Virtual Environment:**
+// The virtual enviroment is set for depedencies and versions of the project to be isolated from the rest //
+   - Change directory to the server folder: `$ cd server`
+   - Install virtualenv if not already installed: `$ pip install virtualenv`
+   - Create a virtual environment  ` virtualenv venv`
+   - Activate the virtual environment: ` source venv/Scripts/activate`
-(every modification done after on the server should be after activating the venv )
+   - From now on any modification on the server should be done after activating the venv

-Set the MYSQL server

-// Acces the phpmyadmin

-2. create database bezbez
+2. **Setting up the MySQL Server:**
+   - Access phpMyAdmin or any other MySQL administration tool you have.
+   - Create a new database named `bezbez`. ` CREATE DATABASE bezbez; `
-3. CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin';
+   - Create a MySQL user named `admin` with the password `admin`. ` CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin'; `
-4. GRANT ALL PRIVILEGES ON `bezbez` . * TO 'admin'@'localhost';
+   - Grant all privileges to the `admin` user for the `bezbez` database.  `GRANT ALL PRIVILEGES ON bezbez . * TO 'admin'@'localhost' `
-FLUSH PRIVILEGES;
+   - Flush privileges to apply the changes. ` FLUSH PRIVILEGES; `

-// now back to our project
-$ python manage.py makemigrations
-$ python manage.py migrate
-$ python manage.py runserver
+3. **Back to the Django Project:**
+   - After configuring MySQL, return to your Django project directory.
+   - Run Django's `python manage.py makemigrations` command to create migrations based on the changes you've made to your models.
+   - Apply the migrations to the database using `python manage.py migrate`.
+   - Finally, start the Django development server with `python manage.py runserver`.